daniel-huss/migratedb/documentation/tutorials/callbacks.md

 # Tutorial: Callbacks

-This tutorial assumes you have successfully completed the [**First Steps:
-Command-line**](/migratedb/documentation/getstarted/firststeps/commandline)
-tutorial. **If you have not done so, please do so first.** This tutorial picks up where that one left off.

 This brief tutorial will teach **how to use callbacks**.
 It will take you through the steps on how to create and use them.